woywoy123/AnalysisG/README.md

 from AnalysisTopGNN.Templates import EventTemplate from Particles import CustomParticle
 ```
-2. Similar to the Particle class, let any custom Event inherit the methods from **EventTemplate**.
+2. Similar to the Particle class, let the custom event inherit methods from **EventTemplate**.
 A simple example should look something like this:
 ```python
 class CustomEvent(EventTemplate):
 	def __init__(self):